-Dear Editor!
+Dear Editor,

-Thank you very much for the assessment of our work and for reviewers who provided valuable advice.
+We are very grateful to you for the favorable assessment of our work and to the reviewers for their valuable advice.
 Below we provide the responses to the reviewers.
 References in parentheses are to lines in the text with labeled changes.

 Editorial Office comments: Please also address the following formatting and style points in your revision: (i) Please add the section number for Results and Discussion.